Myndex/SAPC-APCA/README.md

 -----
 ## DISCLAIMER

 _DISCLAIMER AND LIMITATIONS OF USE:_
-APCA is an embodiment of certain suprathreshold contrast prediction technologies and it is licensed to the W3 on a limited basis for use in certain specific accessibility guidelines for web content only.
-APCA may be used for predicting contrast for web content use without royalty.
+APCA is an embodiment of certain suprathreshold contrast
+prediction technologies.
+Versions marked as licensed to
+the W3 are strictly limited to web content use only for
+supporting certain accessibility guidelines.

+APCA code listed here is provided as is, with no
+warrantees expressed nor implied.
+We accept no
+liability for any use or misuse of the code.
+Suitability of  purpose resides with the
+integrator or end user.

+Commercial use is prohibited without a written
+and signed commercial license agreement.

+Non-commercial use is permitted only for
+predicting contrast for web content, no
+other use case is authorized.

-Said license excludes other use cases not related to web content.
-Prohibited uses include medical, clinical evaluation, human safety related, aerospace, transportation, military applications, and uses which are not specific to web-based content presented on self-illuminated displays or devices.
+License excludes other use cases not related to web
+content.
+Prohibited uses include and are not limited
+to medical, clinical evaluation, human safety related,
+aerospace, transportation, military applications, and
+uses which are not specific to web-based content
+presented on self-illuminated displays or devices.

 -----